 5.X.1 Procedure

 This clause provides an extension to the general call flow in clause 5.2.3 in order to address the usage of Servic Descriptions and Service Operation Points in downlink 5G Media Streaming services.
+Details are shown in Figure 5.X.1-1.

-Figure 5.11.4.1-1: High-level procedure for DASH content for Operation Point handling
+Figure 5.X.1-1: High-level procedure for DASH content for Service Operation Point handling

 Prerequisites: